William Herschel: Works with his sister Caroline Herschel

 The Catalogue of stars taken from Mr Flamsteed's observations contained an index of more than 560 stars that had not been previously included.
 Caroline Herschel was honoured by the Royal Astronomical Society for this work in 1828.

 Caroline also continued to serve as William Herschel's assistant, often taking notes while he observed at the telescope.

 For her work as William's assistant, she was granted an annual salary of £50 by George III.
 Her appointment made her the first female in England to be honoured with a government position.
 It also made her the first woman to be given a salary as an astronomer.

 In June 1785, owing to damp conditions, William and Caroline moved to Clay Hall in Old Windsor.
 On 3 April 1786, the Herschels moved to a new residence on Windsor Road in Slough.
 Herschel lived the rest of his life in this residence, which came to be known as Observatory House.
 It was demolished in 1963.

-William Herschel's marriage in 1788 caused a lot of tension in the brother-sister relationship.
+William Herschel's marriage in 1788 caused considerable tension in the brother–sister relationship.
 Caroline has been referred to as a bitter, jealous woman who worshipped her brother and resented her sister-in-law for invading her domestic life.
 With the arrival of Mary, Caroline lost her managerial and social responsibilities in the household, and with them much of her status.
 Caroline destroyed her journals between the years 1788 to 1798, so her feelings during this period are not entirely known.
 According to her memoir, Caroline then moved to separate lodgings, but continued to work as her brother's assistant.
 When her brother and his family were away from their home, she would often return to take care of it for them.
 In later life, Caroline and Lady Herschel exchanged affectionate letters.

 Caroline continued her astronomical work after William's death in 1822.
 She worked to verify and confirm his findings as well as putting together catalogues of nebulae.
 Towards the end of her life, she arranged two-and-a-half thousand nebulae and star clusters into zones of similar polar distances.
 She did this so that her nephew, John, could re-examine them systematically.
 Eventually, this list was enlarged and renamed the New General Catalogue.
 In 1828, she was awarded the Gold Medal of the Royal Astronomical Society for her work.